astronomer/docs/software_versioned_docs/version-0.16/manage-airflow-versions.md

 Once there, you should see your correct Airflow version listed.

-> **Note:** The URL listed above assumes your Webserver is at Port 8080 (default).
+> **Note:** The URL listed above assumes your webserver is at Port 8080 (default).
 To change that default, read [this forum post](https://forum.astronomer.io/t/i-already-have-the-ports-that-the-cli-is-trying-to-use-8080-5432-occupied-can-i-change-the-ports-when-starting-a-project/48).

 ### On Astronomer